With Office 365 Comes Great Data Management Responsibility - But for Whom?

 The ascent to the Microsoft cloud continues as more companies move email, collaboration and user file services into Office 365.
 The move is certainly warranted given the many features and benefits that come with Office 365 cloud services, such as simplified licensing and administration, automatic updating and easy scaling - just to name a few.
 But what about the data?
 Will there be less of it in the cloud?
 More?
 Do companies still need to protect it as they did on-premises?
 What data management does Microsoft provide?
 I’ll try to address some of these questions here:

 What is data management anyway?
-In my opinion, it's best described as a responsibility.
+It's best described as a responsibility.
 Just about any organization that exists today is generating, using, storing and deleting data.
 Some of this data is more sensitive; some will be more private or personal; some will be extremely valuable to the business; and a great percentage of the data will be pure junk containing word-of-the-day emails, jokes, or how there’s extra birthday cake in Conference Room C. Well, that birthday cake email may be more important depending on personal priorities.
 But one thing is certain: all this data can’t be managed and protected under a single policy or set of rules for compliance, availability, storage, security and access.
 That just wouldn’t be fiscally prudent or technically reasonable.
 This is what data management is all about.
 Using the proper tools and applying a set of policies to the data so that you know what you have, why it matters, where it lives, who has access to it, when it expires, what it costs to find and produce, and most important, to protect it from deletion, corruption and attack.

 So moving to the cloud is going to help with your data management responsibility, right?
 In some cases, yes.
 Office 365 has great tools in its higher-level subscription plans, but in many cases the hard truth is no. Data management and protection just got harder because your data is now farther away, across the Internet if you will, stored on commodity, multi-tenant systems rubbing elbows and fighting for resources with data from thousands of other customers, with fewer, far slower and closely metered access methods.
 Additionally, Office 365 customers are more likely to store redundant data across user file shares, SharePoint sites and mailboxes, as there is no deduplication or single-instancing in Office 365.
 And the approach to litigation hold is to either create a new copy of data in SharePoint or to hold messages in user mailboxes.
 Neither has any form of item reduction.